napframework/nap-docs/app/manual/01_gettingstarted.md

 Navigate to `apps/rotatingcube` and run `package.bat` (windows) or `./package.sh` (unix) to create a distributable package of your application.
 Append `--help` for additional information.
 By default the application including Napkin and all assets is packaged for you.

-*Note that when working from source the the `package` script is located in the NAP root.*
+*Note that when working from source the `package` script is located in the NAP root directory.*

 Next Steps {#next_steps}
 ==========================

-We've coverted a lot of ground in this introduction.
-From here it's good to explore the overall [system architecture](@ref system_overview) and afterwards maybe try and create your own [resources](@ref resources) and [components](@ref scene).
+We've covered a lot of ground in this introduction.
+From here it's recommended to study some of the many demos that ship with NAP and continue reading the online manual, beginning with [system architecture](@ref project_management).
+From there you can try and create your own [resource](@ref resources) or [component](@ref component).
 Read the [project management](@ref project_management) documentation if you want to know more about modules, how to add them to your project or share them with others.